 - 1. Determination if scene is safe to enter. - 2.
 Emphasis on behavior at the time rather than known prior diagnoses, assumptions, or history. - 3.
 When possible, contact the patient outside.
 Consider establishing contact with patient by phone. - 4.
-Role of law enforcement Aiding with scene safety for EMS crews and force protection. - 5.
-Assess patient's issues/agenda, capacity for decisions, and Behavioral Activity Rating Scale (Psychological/Emotional/Excited Delirium: page 39 patient care protocols).
+Role of law enforcement: Aiding with scene safety for EMS crews and force protection. - 5.
+Assess patient's issues/agenda, capacity for decisions, and BARS score (page 39 patient care protocols).